Cremorne Point: Transport

 Cremorne Point has two ferry wharves, both of which are part of the Mosman Bay route.
-Cremorne Point ferry wharf is located on the peninsula's south-west, and Old Cremorne Wharf is located in Mosman Bay on the east of the point.
+Cremorne Point ferry wharf is located on the peninsula's south-west, and Old Cremorne wharf is located in Mosman Bay on the east of the point.

-Keolis Downer Northern Beaches bus route 225 connects Cremorne and Neutral Bay wharves running via Neutral Bay Junction runs along Milson Road, the main artery of Cremorne Point.
+Keolis Northern Beaches bus route 225 connects Cremorne and Neutral Bay wharves running via Neutral Bay Junction runs along Milson Road, the main artery of Cremorne Point.

 At the 2016 Census, 33.8% of employed people travelled to work on public transport and 46.2% by car (either as driver or as passenger).

 Activities

 The Sydney Amateur Sailing Club is located on the eastern side of the Point.